yigit-denktas/Youtube-playlist-to-formatted-text/README.md

 This Python application extracts transcripts from YouTube playlists and refines them using the Google Gemini API(which is free).
 It takes a YouTube playlist URL as input, extracts transcripts for each video, and then uses Gemini to reformat and improve the readability of the combined transcript.
 The output is saved as a text file.
 <br><br>
 So you can have a neatly formatted book out of a YouTube playlist!
-I persoanlly use it to convert large YouTube playlists containing dozens of long videos into a very large organized markdown file to give it as input to NotebookLM as one source.
+I personally use it to convert large YouTube playlists containing dozens of long videos into a very large organized markdown file to give it as input to NotebookLM as one source.
 <br><br>

 *   Batch processing of entire playlists